 Simply, NPA indicates the amount of loan that was not returned by the customer.
 An asset becomes non-performing when it ceases to generate income for the bank.

-As per the current norm, if a loan is overdue during the last 90 days, it will be categorized as a Non-Performing Asset (NPA).
-A loan whose interest and / or installment of principal have remained ‘overdue due’ for a period of 90 days is thus considered as NPA.
+As per the current norm, if a loan is overdue for more than 90 days, it will be categorized as a Non-Performing Asset (NPA).
+A loan whose interest and / or installment of principal have remained ‘overdue due’ for a period of more than 90 days is thus considered as NPA.
 Overdue is a situation where the loan is not paid by the due date fixed by the bank.

 From the banks’ health point of view, higher the NPA, lower will be its health.
 Attempt to strengthen a bank is mainly concentrated on NPA management.